afonsolenzi/DockerCompose/README.md

 ![Screenshot](pythn-mysql.png)

 Test Scenario developed by me and Thomaz Rossito to orchestrate two containers: one with python and another with mysql.
-Is generated some fake data and ingested to a table.
+It was generated some fake data using Faker library and ingested to a table of Customers.
 Then is possible to query it during runtime of containers to double check.

+Follow this steps to reproduce in your machine:

-1 - Save the .zip file
+1 - Save the .zip file from this repo.

 2 - Extract it and open in your favorite IDE